 Both are interested in adding additional renewable energy sources to their network, but they need help getting there due to regulatory restrictions placed on them by the state government.

-Brooks also explained that Bitcoin miners are typically deployed in data centers, where they can provide power for various applications efficiently.
-“Bitcoin miners typically have meager variable costs,” he said.
+Brooks also explained that Bitcoin miners are typically deployed in data centres, where they can provide power for various applications efficiently.
+“Bitcoin miners typically have meagre variable costs,” he said.

 “They don’t use much energy when idle, and when they need more power, they ramp up quickly and offer very high-density computing resources that can be used for many different purposes.”